Enel Chile S.A. (ENIC): A Brand-New Prospect for Investors

-Enel Chile S.A.
-(ENIC) is priced at $1.99 after the most recent trading session.
-At the very opening of the session, the stock price was $2.01 and reached a high price of $2.01, prior to closing the session it reached the value of $2.00.
-The stock touched a low price of $1.98.Recently in News on May 5, 2021, Enel Chile SA to Host Earnings Call.
+At the end of the latest market close, Enel Chile S.A.
+(ENIC) was valued at $2.01.
+In that particular session, Stock kicked-off at the price of $2.11 while reaching the peak value of $2.22 and lowest value recorded on the day was $2.095.
+The stock current value is $2.10.Recently in News on May 5, 2021, Enel Chile SA to Host Earnings Call.
 Enel Chile SA (NYSE:ENIC) will be discussing their earnings results in their 2021 First Quarter Earnings call to be held on May 5, 2021 at 11:00 AM Eastern Time.
 You can read further details here

 We've set up an alert service to help smart investors take full advantage of the small cap stocks primed for big returns.